udonvo/udonvo.github.io/README.md

 ## About

-This is the source code for my portfolio site.
+This is the source code for my personal site.
 <!--
 The site is currently built using [Jekyll](https://jekyllrb.com/), using the [Phantom](https://github.com/jamigibbs/phantom) theme.
 -->